 In 2002, she hung-up her RCMH Rockettes’ dance heels and joined the Rockette Alumnae Association.

 Born and raised in New Jersey, she began dancing at an early age, nurturing a unique and dynamic approach to the arts, and mastering innovative interpretations of tap, ballet, jazz, and modern repertoires.
 She honed her acclaimed high-kicks at New York City’s Broadway Dance Center, and was mentored by Frank Hatchett, the American Jazz dance icon.

 During her penultimate year rostering at the RCMH Rockettes, she performed in the ensemble of the 2001 Broadway revival of “42nd Street,” which won the Tony Award for Best Revival of a Musical that year.

-As a Tony Award-winning performer, Jones’ pioneering legacy has continued to inspire notable causes.
+Jones’ pioneering legacy has continued to inspire notable causes.
 In 2016, she was honored by the Harlem School of the Arts with a world premiere tribute, “The Harlem City Music Hall Dance Spectacular,” written and directed by Aubrey Lynch II, which was an emblematic parable of how she overcame adversity through pure determination, bravery, hard work, and talent.

 In August 2018, she was appointed an “O Mag Insider” by O, The Oprah Magazine.